Ramalama2/Voron-2-Mods/Front_Idlers/README.md

 # WIP
-- Testing Phase
+- Longtime Testing Phase!
 - Update (02.09.21): STL's available for testing!
 Please print and report issues!
 - Update (03.09.21): Added "Upper" Z-Belt-Clamp, i need to redesgn the sliding mechanism.
 Still unhappy about it.
 - Update (04.09.21): Added the final version, added all CAD/STL Files, needs now longtime testing.
-Bu should be ready to use!
+But it should be ready to use!
 From this point on, i will only update if i or someone else find issues!
+- Update (05.09.21): Improved minimally tolerances.
+(This is the final Version!).
+Feel free to use it!

 ## Better Front Idlers
 ##### Credits: